What Are Incoterms?

 Ans: The other version still in effect is Intercoms 2010 - these regulations continue to be in effect for companies using them.
 However, as the latest edition, Intercoms 2020 is the go-to version of these transport rules.

-Who makes the incoterms rules?
+Who makes the Incoterms rules?

 Are Incoterms 2020 only valid for the year specified?

 Ans: Following the 2010 version, Incoterms 2020 is the latest major update to the international trade rules as specified by the ICC.
-Therefore the yearly updates on these regulations since, incoterms 2020 is still as valid as ever.
+Therefore the yearly updates on these regulations since incoterms 2020 are still as valid as ever.
 All contracts and declarations specified under these rules are 100% valid even after the year 2020.
 However, all parties must have accepted and agreed upon the export-related conditions outlined to verify this.
 Buyers and sellers must also specify the version of the incoterms they are using in their sales contract.